How to tour Europe in a Motorhome-the ULTIMATE guide

 This site will tell you the approximate driving costs for your trip, both in fuel consumption and tolls.
 The fuel setting is annoying as you can’t select for a motorhome/ camper, although you can select the appropriate mpg, but the toll charges & vignette costs (as long as your motorhome is under 3.5 tonnes and 3m tall,) are very accurate.

-Motorhoming in Europe- paperwork you need to carry
+Motorhoming in Europe – paperwork you need to carry

 So, you’ve got a vehicle, a plan for overnight stays and the beginnings of a route.
 Now it’s time for the paperwork you need to carry, both for your motorhome/ campervan and also for you.

 Nobody likes this bit, because it’s pretty boring, but it’s also essential.
-We’ve been stopped twice, both times in France and both times near the ferry at Caen.
+I’ve been stopped twice, both times in France and both times near the ferry at Caen.
 The police seem to love waiting there and pouncing on Motorhomers and campervanners who might have forgotten something.

 READ MORE: Essential advice for motorhome touring in France